Academic Catalog

 The Bachelor of Social Work (B.S.W.) degree program prepares students for entry-level generalist social work practice during the junior and senior years of undergraduate matriculation.
 The B.S.W. curriculum is comprised of approximately two-thirds of professional social work undergraduate core courses and one-third co-requisite and elective courses.
 Practicum Education is an integral part of the B.S.W. curriculum and requires students to apply their coursework to community-based settings within a supervised learning environment.

 The B.S.W. program features full-time or extended part-time study.
 Instruction is classroom-based (traditional), hybrid (a combination of classroom and online instruction), and a fully online cohort (WOW!
 Program).
-Regardless of whether students are in the face-to-face program or the online cohort program, all students must participate in the field practicum which requires their physical presence at the community-based setting for 16 hours per week (two full days) during the senior year.
+Regardless of whether students are in the face-to-face program or the online cohort program, all students must participate in practicum which requires their physical presence at the community-based setting for 16 hours per week (two full days) during the senior year.
 Students are admitted to the B.S.W. program in the Fall semester.

 Admissions Process